Sentinelese

-The Sentinelese, also known as the Sentineli and the North Sentinel Islanders, are an indigenous people who inhabit North Sentinel Island in the Bay of Bengal in the northeastern Indian Ocean.
-Designated a Particularly Vulnerable Tribal Group and a Scheduled Tribe, they belong to the broader class of Andamanese peoples.
+The Sentinelese, also known as the North Sentinel Islanders, are Indigenous people who inhabit North Sentinel Island in the Bay of Bengal in the northeastern Indian Ocean.
+Designated a particularly vulnerable tribal group and a Scheduled Tribe, they belong to the broader class of Andamanese peoples.

-Along with the Great Andamanese, the Jarawas, the Onge, the Shompen, and the Nicobarese, the Sentinelese are one of the six native and often reclusive peoples of the Andaman and Nicobar Islands.
-Unlike the others, the Sentinelese appear to have consistently refused any interaction with the outside world.
-They are hostile to outsiders and have killed people who approached or landed on the island.
+Along with the Great Andamanese, the Jarawas, the Onge, the Shompen, and the Nicobarese, the Sentinelese make up one of the six indigenous (and often reclusive) peoples of the Andaman and Nicobar Islands.
+The tribe has had minimal contact with outsiders and has usually been hostile to those who approach or land on the island.
+While friendly contact was reported in the early 1990s, such instances are rare.

-In 1956, the Government of India declared North Sentinel Island a tribal reserve and prohibited travel within 3 nmi of it.
+In 1956, the government of India declared North Sentinel Island a tribal reserve and prohibited travel within 3 nmi of it.
 It further maintains a constant armed patrol in the surrounding waters to prevent intrusions by outsiders.
-Photography is prohibited.
+Photography is prohibited, though some have got close enough to take pictures.
 There is significant uncertainty as to the group's size, with estimates ranging between 35 and 500 individuals, but mostly between 50 and 200.

 Overview

 Geography

-The Sentinelese live on North Sentinel Island in the Andaman Islands, an Indian archipelago in the Bay of Bengal.
+The Sentinelese live on North Sentinel Island, in the Andaman Islands, an Indian archipelago in the Bay of Bengal.
 The island lies about 64 km west of Andaman capital Port Blair.
 It has an area of about 59.67 km2 and a roughly square outline.
-The seashore is about 50 yd wide, bordered by a littoral forest that gives way to a dense tropical evergreen forest.
+The seashore is about 50 yd wide encompassing a littoral forest that gives way to a dense tropical evergreen forest.
 The island is surrounded by coral reefs and has a tropical climate.